LINEZOLID- linezolid injection, solution

 Linezolid injection contains linezolid, which is a synthetic antibacterial agent of the oxazolidinone class.
 The chemical name for linezolid is (S)-N-[[3-[3-Fluoro-4-(4-morpholinyl)phenyl]-2-oxo-5-oxazolidinyl] methyl]-acetamide.

 The empirical formula is C16H20FN3O4.
 Its molecular weight is 337.35, and its chemical structure is represented below:

-Linezolid Injection is supplied as a ready-to-use sterile isotonic solution for intravenous infusion.
-Each mL contains 2 mg of linezolid.
-Inactive ingredients are sodium hydroxide, citric acid and dextrose in an aqueous vehicle for intravenous administration.
-Sodium hydroxide and/or hydrochloric acid may be used to adjust the pH to 4.4 to 5.2.
-The sodium (Na+) content is 0.38 mg/mL (5 mEq/300-mL container).
+Linezolid injection is supplied as a ready-to-use sterile isotonic solution for intravenous infusion.
+Each container contains 600 mg of linezolid in 300 mL of a clear, colorless to slightly yellow aqueous solution.
+Inactive ingredients include: citric acid anhydrous USP 1.92 mg/mL, sodium chloride USP 9 mg/mL, sodium hydroxide NF 0.76 mg/mL, and water for injection USP.
+Sodium hydroxide NF and/or hydrochloric acid NF are used to adjust the pH.
+The sodium (Na+) content is 3.98 mg/mL (52 mEq/300 mL container).

 Linezolid is an antibacterial drug [see Microbiology (12.4)].